Pacific Biosciences: Realtime Single Molecule Sequencing

 We offer complete PacBio library prep, BluePippin size selection and sequencing services.
 The base calling and secondary analyses like Reads-Of-Insert extraction, HGAP assembly, and IsoSeq analyses of single or a small number of SMRT-cells are included in the service.
 The Bioinformatics Core is offering in depth analyses of PacBio sequence data.
 Currently samples have to be provided as already isolated DNA by the customers.
 Please inquire about upcoming DNA isolation services for PacBio sequencing.

 Real-time data collection uses a 4 hour movie capture of the SMRT cell.
 Movies are processed in real time into trace files for each ZMW; base calls and associated quality scores are subsequently determined.
 These primary analysis files are passed through the secondary analysis pipeline to generate consensus sequence.
 Each SMRT-cell should generate between 35,000 and 70,000 good (single polymerase) reads.
 Since the precise quantification of the PacBio libraries before sequencing is not possible, the sequencing of the first SMRT-cell is mainly used to gather titration information and to QC the library.
 The yield of the first cell thus can be considerably lower than average.
 PacBio is continually improving read length and quality.
-The latest chemistry, the P6-C4 chemistry, can produce average reads of up to over 14 kb and longest reads up to 70 kb (for 6 hour movies), given very high quality DNA samples.
-The official yield estimates provided by PacBio are 500 Mb to 1 Gb per SMRT-cell (after library titration).
-We have seen average yields per SMRT-cell of up to 1.3 Gb (from very good DNA samples).
+The latest chemistry, the V2 chemistry, can produce average reads of up to over 15 kb and longest reads up to 70 kb (for 6 hour movies), given very high quality DNA samples.
+The official yield estimates provided by PacBio are up to 8 Gb per SMRT-cell (after library titration).
+We have seen average yields per SMRT-cell of up to 10 Gb (from very good DNA samples).
 Very long average read lengths are only possible after accurate size selection of the sequencing libraries (as smaller fragments will load preferentially).
-We offer the automated BluePippin size selection for enriching library fragments longer than 7 or 20 kb.
-Please note that libraries with insert sizes greater than 20 kb may show reduced yields since large library molecules tend to load less efficiently.
+We offer the automated BluePippin size selection for enriching library fragments longer than 7 or 30 kb.

 Please also see our page on PacBio Library Preps and Sample Requirements